RAG-Pull: Turning Retrieval into a Code-Injection Channel via Invisible Unicode Perturbations: Attack Design and Experiments

-\paragraph{\textbf{Breaking the Model Alignment Experiment}} In a special experiment, conducted on the Java dataset, we directly probe the embedding model's alignment, i.e., its ability to associate the user query with good, \textit{safe} code response.
-For each query, we first compute the cosine similarity between the embedding of the clean query and the embeddings of the paired \textit{safe} and \textit{vulnerable} code snippets.
-Even though the \textit{safe} and \textit{vulnerable} code snippets differ only in small parts, well-aligned embedding models are trained to map them separately in the embedding space and to prefer the safe variant for similar user queries.
-We then incrementally perturb the query with up to 20\% invisible Unicode insertions and recompute the cosine similarities.
+\myparagraph{Model alignment bypass} On Java VFD, before perturbations, the retriever consistently favors the safe variant over its unsafe counterpart, reflecting the embedder's safety alignment.
+We incrementally perturb the query by inserting up to 20\% of its characters as invisible Unicode characters and recompute the cosine similarities.
 If the perturbed query becomes more similar to the vulnerable code than to the safe variant, this implies a successful alignment failure.
-In a RAG system, this could mean that the retriever would prefer unsafe or malicious code over its correct alternative—potentially inserting security flaws into generated outputs.
-Moreover, it highlights a risk to model alignment, as small, imperceptible changes in the input can cause the model to behave in unintended ways.
+In a RAG system, this could mean that the retriever would prefer unsafe or malicious code over its correct alternative, potentially introducing security flaws into generated outputs.
+Moreover, it highlights a risk to model alignment, as small, imperceptible changes in the input can cause the model to behave maliciously.

-\paragraph{\textbf{Hardware Setup}} All experiments were executed on two identical machines, each equipped with eight state-of-the-art GPUs (8192 computing cores with 27.77 TFLOPS FP16, and 24 GB VRAM with 768 GB/s memory bandwidth) connected to an x86 96-core CPU.